lathspell/java_test/java_test_spring_jpa/QA.md

   e.g. `updated_at` fields might still be empty.

 ### What is JPQL?
-The Java Persistance Query Language (JPQL) is a substandard of JPA and defines a query language that looks very much like SQL but is slightly different as it operates on classes and not tables (e.g. "Book b inner join b.authorId a").
+The Java Persistence Query Language (JPQL) is a substandard of JPA and defines a query language that looks very much like SQL but is slightly different as it operates on classes and not tables (e.g. "Book b inner join b.authorId a").
 See <https://en.wikipedia.org/wiki/Java_Persistence_Query_Language>